 Oak Park, IL 60302

 To make an appointment with a physician, or to register for our pre-natal classes and orientation, please call (866) 938-7256.

-At the Alternative Birth Center, we put the mom in control of her birthing experience.
-Many women prefer natural childbirth in the company of family.
+At the Alternative Birth Center, we put the parents in control of their birthing experience.
+Many birthing parents prefer natural childbirth in the company of family.
 The Alternative Birthing Center provides families with the room and resources to create a welcoming, home-like setting for natural childbirth.

 West Suburban Medical Center provides comprehensive obstetrical care supported by additional neonatal expert care from Ann & Robert H. Lurie Children’s Hospital of Chicago.